 School of Transformation

 The School of Transformation is a non-degree seeking certificate/certification program that seeks to provide professional development, continuing education units (CEUs), training programs, and self-interest courses.
-Our partnerships are with Purposed Focused Alternative Learning and ProTrain which is an Education as a Service provider.
+Our partnership is with ProTrain, an Education-as-a-Service provider.